PaquitoGR/practica-backend-nodejs/README.md

 ```http
 GET /apiv1/ads
 ```
-Displays a table with all the records from the database in an HTML view and the same information in JSON format in the console.
+Returns all the records from the database.

 #### Get a item by _id

 ```http
 GET /apiv1/ads/(_id)
 ```
-Displays a view of the item with provided ID.
+Returns the item with provided ID.

 #### Get an image from the images folder